 Mister Sparky Tulsa electricians are your local GFCI outlets expert!Replacing bad GFCI outlets is not a recommended DIY project!
 When you’re dealing with the lethal current present at an outlet, the potential for disaster is quite high.
 If anything is incorrectly wired up or improperly grounded, you could expose yourself or anyone else in the house to deadly electrical shock.
 It’s also true that electrical fires can and do happen with alarming regularity, and all it takes to start a raging blaze is one tiny spark.
 If you find after doing the aforementioned simple tests that a GFCI is malfunctioning and needs to be replaced, please call Mister Sparky Tulsa electricians immediately for prompt, professional electric service!

-, America’s On-Time Electrician in Broken Arrow, Jenks, Bixby, Sapulpa and Claremore services the Tulsa metro area with a team of licensed electricians.
-In addition to emergency electrical repairs, some of the electrician services provided by the company include: electrical outlet/switch repair, ceiling fan installation, lighting installation, residential wiring repair, landscape lighting installation and home electrical inspections.
-Call us today at (918) 200-9900 to schedule an appointment!
+Mister Sparky Electrician is Tulsa's On-Time Electrician in Broken Arrow, Jenks, Bixby, Sapulpa, and Claremore.
+Our team of licensed electricians services the Tulsa metro area.
+In addition to emergency electrical repairs, our residential electrician services include electrical outlet/switch repair, ceiling fan installation, lighting installation, residential wiring repair, landscape lighting installation, and home electrical inspections.
+Call us today at (918) 205-1309 to schedule an appointment!